 Improved drug intake adherence and procedure following

-IoMT-enabled ambulances and emergency vehicles can help decrease response time as the operator can track and assign the closest unit to respond to an emergency.
+The same logic applies to emergency units.
+IoMT-enabled fleet management for ambulances and emergency vehicles allows operators to assign the closest available unit to an incoming call.
 In large healthcare facilities, IoMT can help monitor the location of medical staff, so the right personnel can be deployed to the correct urgent care units faster.

 Improved patient experience and care